-Applicants with a Tier I or Tier II NSHP reservation who are approved for a utility new construction energy efficiency program may claim a partial incentive payment prior to meeting all of their NSHP energy efficiency requirements.
+Applicants with a Tier I or Tier II NSHP reservation who are approved for a utility new construction energy efficiency program may claim a partial incentive payment before meeting all of their NSHP energy efficiency requirements.
 This includes projects with approved reservations that are subject to previous editions of the NSHP Guidebook.

 To receive a partial payment for a site, the NSHP PV-3 form must be completed by a HERS Rater and the results uploaded to the HERS Provider registry.
-Once the NSHP PV-3 is uploaded to the registry, the applicant must submit a complete payment claim package, with the exception of the CF-3R(s) and NSHP EE-3 forms, to the program administrator.
-The program administrator will verify that the payment claim package is complete, minus the CF-3R and NSHP EE-3 forms, prior to issuing the partial incentive payment.
+Once the NSHP PV-3 is uploaded to the registry, the applicant must submit a complete payment claim package, with the exception of the CF-3R(s) and NSHP EE-3 form, to the Energy Commission.
+The Energy Commission will verify that the payment claim package is complete, minus the CF-3R(s) and NSHP EE-3 form, prior to issuing the partial incentive payment.
 A payment claim package consists of the forms and documentation identified in Chapter V, Section A. The partial incentive payment will be determined using the following formula: